rep-ceca-2.jpg rep-ceca-2.jpg

 Czech Republic - San Clemente

-Shortly after their arrival, Cyril fell ill, but decided nonetheless to enter the monastery of Greek monks at the Basilica of Santa Prassede, where he died in 869 at the age of 42.
-Methodius, eventually obtained permission to bury his brother’s remains in the Basilica of San Clemente, so that Cyril might rest next to Pope Clement, whose relics he had brought to Rome.
+Immediately afterwards, Saint Cyril fell ill but still decided to enter the monastery of Greek monks at the Basilica of Santa Prassede where he died in 869, at the age of 42.
+Methodius managed to obtain permission to bury the remains of Cyril at the Basilica of San Clemente, so that his brother could rest next to Pope Clement whose relics he had brought to Rome.